better-rail/app/README.md

 The following steps asssumes your enviorment is already set up for running React Native apps.
 If this is your first time, check out the [official set up guide](https://reactnative.dev/docs/environment-setup) beforehand.

+> Note: Building for iOS requires Xcode 13.2 or above

 - Fork the repo and clone to your machine.
 - Run `yarn install`